 The Commissioner's discretion only applies in excluding items as forming part of the land to which they are attached and not whether the items themselves separately constitute land holdings for the purposes of Chapter 3 of the Act.

-The following examples illustrate the Commissioner’s discretion in determining when land does not include an item fixed to the land (ss.
-72 and 73 of the Act):
+The following examples illustrate the Commissioner’s discretion in determining when land does not include an item fixed to the land:

 - Company A owns and operates a farm on which Company B has constructed four wind turbines.
 The wind turbines are owned separately by Company B. Company A and Company B are not associated persons.
 Although the wind turbines would be regarded as forming part of the land, the Commissioner would exercise his discretion to exclude the wind turbines from Company A's land holdings because they are owned separately by Company B and are not used by Company A in connection with its business on the land.
 The wind turbines however would constitute land holdings for Company B.